ni-lie/ni-lie/README.md

 🏬 I am a Computer Science graduate at UP Diliman.

-🔭 I'm a Data Engineer at LENA.
+🔭 I'm a Data Engineer at Lately, Everything Needs Analytics (LENA).

 📺 I'm also a big fan of everything Hallyu.
 Whether it's K-pop or K-drama, I love exploring Korean culture and discovering new artists and shows to enjoy.